networknt/light-doc/content/en/style/light-aws-lambda/lambda-proxy/_index.md

 reviewed: true
 ---

-Light-aws-lambda provides two different ways to address cross-cutting concerns for Lambda function.
+Light-aws-lambda provides two different ways to address cross-cutting concerns for Lambda functions.
 For enterprise users, it is recommended to use the light-proxy to replace the AWS API Gateway.

 ### Lambda Proxy

 ![lambda-proxy](/images/lambda-proxy.png)

-### Light Handler
+### Lambda Invoker Handler

-This is the handler that should be included in the light-proxy as the last handler at the end of the request/response chain.
+This is the handler that should be included in the light-proxy as the last handler at the request/response chain.
+It means that the light-proxy will invoke the corresponding Lambda function only after all cross-cutting concerns have been addressed.

-For details, please refer to the [lambda-invoker][] handle in the cross-cutting concerns section.
+For details, please refer to the [lambda-invoker][] handler in the cross-cutting concerns section.

 ### Lambda Modules

 Although most cross-cutting concerns are addressed in the light-proxy, there is still something that needs to be handled in the lambda function.

-Currently, the only feature that I can think of is the MDC injection for the correlationId, traceabilityId or OpenTracing tracerId.
+Currently, the only feature that I can think of is the MDC injection for the correlationId, traceabilityId or OpenTracing tracerId for distributed tracing to cover the Lambda functions.

-To prepare for the future extension, we created [lambda-interceptor][] module that contains an interceptor class to intercept request and response before and after the lambda function is called.
+To prepare for the future extension, we created [lambda-interceptor][] module that contains an interceptor class to intercept requests and responses before and after the lambda business handler is called.

-[lambda-invoker]: /style/light-aws-lambda/lambda-proxy/lambda-invoker/
-[lambda-interceptor]: /style/light-aws-lambda/lambda-proxy/lambda-interceptor/

 ### Shared Proxy